 From here, switch to the "Cloud Messaging" tab where you will find your project "Server Key" and "Sender ID"

 Login to your project in Taplytics and navigate to "Settings" > "Push Notifications Settings".
-Then go down to the 'Google Cloud Messaging' section and copy/paste your "Server Key" in the "GCM API Key" field and your "Sender ID" in the "Sender ID" field.
+Then go down to the 'Firebase Cloud Messaging' section and copy/paste your "Server Key" in the "FCM API Key" field and your "Sender ID" in the "Sender ID" field.
 Finally, click 'Save Credentials' and you're on your way to sending Push Notifications to Android devices!